bitfocus/companion-module-josephadams-gamepadio/companion/HELP.md

 - `axis_x_range_display_max`: The remapped value of the actual axis positive value
 - `axis_x_neg_deadzone`: Axis Deadzone Negative range
 - `axis_x_pos_deadzone`: Axis Deadzone Positive range
+- `axis_x_hold`: If the value of the axis has been set to a specific value by the module or not

 ## Presets